Battle of Djerba: Naval battle

+Siege of the fortress

+The surviving soldiers took refuge in the fort under Sande, which was soon attacked by the combined forces of Piali Pasha and Dragut (who had joined Piali Pasha on the third day).
+After a three-month siege, the garrison surrendered and, according to Bosio, Piali carried about 5,000 prisoners back to Istanbul, including the Spanish commander, D. Alvaro de Sande, who had taken command of the Christian forces after Doria had fled.
+The accounts of the final days of the besieged garrison are irreconcilable.
+Ogier Ghiselin de Busbecq, the House of Habsburg ambassador from Austria to Constantinople, recounts in his famous Turkish Letters that, recognizing the futility of armed resistance, de Sande had tried to escape in a small boat, but was quickly captured.
+In other accounts, such as that of Braudel, he led a sortie on 29 July and was captured in that way.
+Through Busbecq's efforts, de Sande was ransomed and released several years later and fought against the Turks at the Great Siege of Malta in 1565.

 Aftermath

-The victory in the Battle of Djerba represented the apex of Ottoman naval domination in the Mediterranean, which had been growing since the victory at the Battle of Preveza 22 years earlier.
+The victory in the Battle of Djerba marked the apex of Ottoman naval domination in the Mediterranean, which had been growing since the Battle of Preveza 22 years earlier.

 Of particular importance were the crippling losses of the Spanish fleet in experienced personnel: 600 skilled mariners (oficiales) and 2,400 arquebusier marines were lost, men who could not be quickly replaced.

-After Djerba the Maltese channel lay open and it was inevitable that the Ottomans soon turned on the new base of the Knights of St John in Malta in 1565 (the Knights having previously been expelled from Rhodes in 1522), but did not succeed in taking it.
+The Ottomans had expelled the Knights from Rhodes in 1522.
+After Djerba, the Maltese channel lay open, and it was inevitable that the Ottomans soon turned on the new base of the Knights in the Great Siege of Malta in 1565, but did not succeed in taking it.